 Our project engineers oversee the PIM implementation process and ensure that you and your team receive the right technical training to get the best out of Bluestone PIM every time.

 We also provide project managers to ensure that any issues are resolved in a timely manner.
 With a responsive technical support team available 24/7, you can be sure that you'll get the help you need and that your business won't be affected by downtime.

 Software updates every 6 weeks

 Bluestone PIM is updated every six weeks according to the roadmap.
 What’s more, you can influence our roadmap!

-We are always listening to the needs of our clients and taking note of what we can do to make their job easier.
-If there is any feature you need, let us know and we can customize our software to suit your needs.
+We always listen to our customers' needs and look at what we can do to make their work easier.
+If there is a feature you need, let us know and we can customize our PIM solution to your needs.

 Bluestone PIM is your best-of-breed solution for effective product information management, designed to meet the unique needs of eCommerce and retail and for a wide range of industries.
 We're here to empower your journey toward seamless product information management and composable commerce.